 A lot of common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that can build to dangerous levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
-Inhaling CO may cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+Carbon monoxide is a colorless, odorless gas that may build to harmful levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
+Inhaling CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home tested for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: